-GASB Statement No. 101, "Compensated Absences."
+GASB Statement No. 101, Compensated Absences

 This Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
 A liability should be recognized for leave that has not been used if (a) the leave is attributable to services already rendered, (b) the leave accumulates, and (c) the leave is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.
 Leave is attributable to services already rendered when an employee has performed the services required to earn the leave.
 Leave that accumulates is carried forward from the reporting period in which it is earned to a future reporting period during which it may be used for time off or otherwise paid or settled.
 In estimating the leave that is more likely than not to be used or otherwise paid or settled, a government should consider relevant factors such as employment policies related to compensated absences and historical information about the use or payment of compensated absences.
 However, leave that is more likely than not to be settled through conversion to defined benefit postemployment benefits should not be included in a liability for compensated absences.

 This Statement requires that a liability for certain types of compensated absences-including parental leave, military leave, and jury duty leave-not be recognized until the leave commences.
 This Statement also requires that a liability for specific types of compensated absences not be recognized until the leave is used.

-This Statement also establishes guidance for measuring a liability for leave that has not been used, generally using an employee's pay rate as of the date of the financial statements.
 A liability for leave that has been used but not yet paid or settled should be measured at the amount of the cash payment or noncash settlement to be made.
 Certain salary-related payments that are directly and incrementally associated with payments for leave also should be included in the measurement of the liabilities.

 With respect to financial statements prepared using the current financial resources measurement focus, this Statement requires that expenditures be recognized for the amount that normally would be liquidated with expendable available financial resources.
 The requirements of this Statement are effective for fiscal years beginning after December 15, 2023, and all reporting periods thereafter.
-Management is in the process of evaluating the impact this standard will have on the District's financial statements.